astormic/Antibody_Dye_Conjugation/README.md

 3. Take 1.5 µL of the buffer to measure the concentration using UV-Vis
 4. Leave it at room temperature (1 hour)
 5. Run the buffer through a new gel filteration column

+### Notes
+The efficiency of labelling expressed as fluorochromes per protein (F/P), was then measured using UV-vis spectrophotometer (DeNovix DS-11 Series).

+After conjugation free dye was removed by running the solution through a fresh filteration column.

 ## FAQs:
 **Why do we use sodium bicarbonate?**